-Soc 202 Introduction to Cultural Anthropology 3 hours
+Soc 202 Introduction to Cultural Anthropology

 Involves study of various past and present cultures throughout the world.
-Presents basic anthropological concepts such as kinship, economics, art, religion and government.
+Presents basic anthropological concepts such as kinship, economics, art, religion

+I to 6 hours and government.
 Related subjects of physical anthropology, archaeology and linguistics are introduced.